AriFordsham/GHCWiki/type-functions-solving.md

 ** x1 := F v, y2 := F x1
 ..we stop here if (Local) doesn't apply to flexible tyvars
 ```

+Problem is that with rank-n signatures, we do want to use (Local) with flexible tyvars.